-- liqo\peer\receive\bytes\total: the total number of bytes received from a remote cluster. - liqo\peer\transmit\bytes\total: the total number of bytes transmitted to a remote cluster. - liqo\peer\latency\us: the latency between the local cluster and a remote cluster. - liqo\peer\is\connected: whether the network interconnection is established and works properly.
+- liqo\peer\receive\bytes\total: the total number of bytes received from a remote cluster. - liqo\peer\transmit\bytes\total: the total number of bytes transmitted to a remote cluster. - liqo\peer\latency\us: the round-trip (RTT) latency between the local cluster and a remote cluster, in micro seconds, measured by a periodic UDP ping between the two Liqo gateways and sent within the Liqo tunnel itself. - liqo\peer\is\connected: boolean keeping the status of the network interconnection between clusters, i.e., whether the peering is established and works properly, derived from the ping measurement above.